vionarawat/gatsby/content/posts/2021-10-29-coal-crises-in-the-world/index.md

 ---
-title: " COAL CRISES IN THE WORLD"
+title: COAL CRISES IN THE WORLD
 author: Mig
 date: 2021-06-29
 excerpt: Due to the increase in the monsoon this year